-- A literature synthesis on how individuals process information through electronic instruments
+- Conducted a literature synthesis on how individuals process information through electronic instruments

-- The development of a simple, easy-to-use guidebook for grantees to use to locate MUC sites
+- Developed a simple, easy-to-use guidebook for grantees to locate MUC sites

-- The development of a MUC Recommendations report to ascertain difficulties grantees have in identifying MUC work settings; provide design recommendations for a new MUC Web site; and determine future areas for BHPr to improve grantees’ ability to identify these work settings accurately
+- Developed an MUC recommendations report to ascertain difficulties grantees have in identifying MUC work settings, provide design recommendations for a new MUC website, and determine future areas for BHPr to improve grantees’ ability to identify these work settings accurately

-Results helped BHPr to improve timeliness, maximize data quality and completeness, reduce reporting burden, and minimize nonresponse for grantees completing the UPR and the CPMS.
+The results of this study helped BHPr improve timeliness, enhance data quality and completeness, reduce reporting burden, and minimize nonresponse for grantees completing the UPR and the CPMS.

 - Final report, Recommendations for the Redesign of the Electronic Data Collection Instrument (November 2002)